 Carbone, Kathy.
-“Dear Sister Artist: Activating Feminist Art Letters and Ephemera in the Archive.”
-Journal of Critical Library and Information Studies. (in press)
+“Dear Sister Artist: Activating Feminist Art Letters and Ephemera in the Archive,” in “Radical Empathy in Archival Practice,” eds.
+Elvia Arroyo Ramirez, Jasmine Jones, Shannon O’Neill, and Holly Smith.
+Special issue, Journal of Critical Library and Information Studies, 3 (2020): 1-24.

 Carbone, Kathy.
 “A Collection and its Many Relations and Contexts: Constructing an Object Biography of the Police Historical/Archival Investigative Files.”
-Journal of Documentation. (under review)
+Journal of Documentation 76, no.3 (2020): 753-767.

 Carbone, Kathy.
 “Surveillance to Art: ‘Flipping Around the Paranoia,’” in “Information/Control: Control in the Age of Post-Truth,” eds.
 James Lowry, Stacy E. Wood, and Andrew J. Lau.
-Journal of Critical Library and Information Studies 2, (2018).
+Journal of Critical Library and Information Studies 2, no. 2 (2019).